akadve/Data_Analyst_Portfolio/README.md

 ---

 ## What’s in the Box? 🎁
-Here’s a sneak peek at the treasure trove of projects I’ve included in this portfolio:
+Here’s a sneak peek at the treasure trove of projects I’ve included in this portfolio(Some are yet to be uploaded):

 ### 1. **Python: Unleashing the Power of Pandas 🐼**
 - 🛒 *Project: Supermarket Sales Analysis*